A Two-Stage Reactive Auction Framework for the Multi-Depot Rural Postman Problem with Dynamic Vehicle Failures: Results

 \subsection{Experimentation}

-This section describes the experiments that we conducted to evaluate the centralized auction approach and compare the quality of its solutions with optimal solutions (using perfect information) obtained from using Gurobi to solve the MILP formulation (Section \ref{sec:prob-for}).
+This section describes the experiments conducted to evaluate the proposed two-stage reactive framework.
+We assess the performance of our approach by comparing its solution quality and computational efficiency against the reactive SA metaheuristic baseline described in Section \ref{sec:benchmark_sa}.
 The experiments were performed on an AMD EPYC 7763 64-core Processor with 128 physical cores, 128 logical processors, and 8 CPU cores.
-Up to 32 threads were used, and 8 GB of memory was allocated to each CPU core.
-The Gurobi optimizer version used is 10.0.0.
+Up to 32 threads were utilized, and 8 GB of memory was allocated to each CPU core.
 The instances and failure scenarios can be accessed using the GitHub repository from \href{https://github.com/Eashwar-S/Rescheduling-multi-depot-multi-trip-rural-postman-problem-instances}{{here}}.

+Table \ref{tab:parameters} summarizes the algorithmic settings used in this evaluation.
+The specific parameter values for the peer auction were established via the sensitivity analysis in Section \ref{sensitivity_analysis_sec}, while the simulated annealing parameters follow the optimal configuration reported by \citet{md-rpp-rrv}.